Finland may need more austerity next year, says minister

 “Nothing indicates that growth would fill the gap between costs and revenue,” Haglund said.

-He said plans by the government, led by centre-right Prime Minister Jyrki Katainen, to scale back the generous Finnish welfare system should not be abandoned, but that several details needed further negotiation.
+He said plans by the government, led by center-right Prime Minister Jyrki Katainen, to scale back the generous Finnish welfare system should not be abandoned, but that several details needed further negotiation.

 “I think there is a large risk that the government or the parliament loses courage, which would be a catastrophe,” the minister said.
 “If we can’t turn the debt down, the triple-A rating is in danger.”